 Django follows Python’s “batteries-included” philosophy.
 What does that mean?
 It means that Django provides the resources required by developers built-in.

-The framework has a rich and versatile standard library which is immediately available, without making the user download separate packages.
+The framework has a rich and versatile standard library that is immediately available, without making the user download separate packages.
 It gives you vital tools for creating rich, complex systems based on the available open-source solutions.

 Django ORM, Middlewares, Authentication, HTTP libraries, Multi-site support, Django Admin, template engine, etc., are some of the batteries provided by Django.
 The batteries-included approach helps developers to diminish web application development time significantly.